 Nutrition for specific groups

 Malnutrition and dehydration are dangerous.
-They can be both the cause and consequence of disease (BAPEN 2010; Water UK 2007).
+They can be both the cause and consequence of disease (BAPEN 2010).
 Certain groups are particularly vulnerable however.

 Children and young people

 Malnutrition, both under-nutrition and over-nutrition, can have a considerable impact on development and activity in children and young people and create problems that continue into adulthood.
 A position statement from the Royal College of Nursing (RCN) emphasises the important role that nurses have in identifying those who are at a risk of malnutrition and in monitoring this, and provides guidance on assessing nutritional status (RCN 2006).

 In addition malnutrition effects a significant number of hospitalised children (Joosten and Hulst 2008) which again has important implications for identification and appropriate nutritional support (More 2008).

 Malnutrition and dehydration are often not recognised among older in-patients, care home residents and among older people treated in the community and there is also a lack of public awareness (Patients Association 2011).
 "Addressing malnutrition requires an effective delivery chain that cuts acrosss the domains of multiple national and local public agencies, the private, and the non-profit sector" (European Nutrition for Health Alliance 2006, p.8).
 Often there is a complexity of factors that can influence nutritional status.
 These include: chronic illness and co-morbidities; medication that can affect appetite, hydration and how the body absorbs nutrients; physical changes - for example impaired mobility affecting ability to shop or access food choice (Nursing Standard 2009).